Tochemey/BasicRestClient/Readme.md

     - By default SSL errors are ignored
     - To verify SSL certificate you have to set the SSLCertificate property of the RestClient class after implementing the AbstractSSLPolicy class
     - The AbstractSSLPolicy helps implement the SSL certificate verification mechanism.
+* One can now see the elapsed time in milliseconds of the request/response cycle in the HttpResponse class.
+This helps to check the time spent by a request to be processed.

 ## **License**
 [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt)